Written by Allison Wolcott on January 10, 2017 under House of Worship

 Maybe you aren’t familiar with this Los Angeles based four-piece, but I’ve got a feeling you may find them to be quite infectious.
 With an intriguingly vintage folk rock sound and the musical chops reminiscent of their veteran folk rock predecessors, this group of twenty-somethings is, as told to me several times throughout the evening, […]

-Written by Ryan Smith on May 25, 2011 under Artists
+Written by Ryan Smith on May 25, 2011 under Live

 May 21, 2011 Montclair State University – Montclair, NJ This was the first time in about 3-4 years that I’ve been back at the Modern Drummer Fest and back to MSU.
 It was great to see this campus again and it has been growing and rebuilding ever since.
 Last year, Shure sent a boatload of […]

-Written by Ryan Smith on May 9, 2011 under Artists
+Written by Ryan Smith on May 9, 2011 under Live

 With less than 2 weeks away from the Modern Drummer Festival in New Jersey, I thought it would be great to open up a discussion on the various techniques people use to capture their drum sounds using Shure mics.
 I think this will also help to educate some people as to what choices are available […]